Speakers

 From 2015 to 2018, he was Chief Education Officer of the Guadeloupe regional academic authority, and then Director of Guadeloupe Formation, a public industrial and commercial institution, responsible for professional training and orientation.
 At the end of 2019, he became an advisor to sites and institutions of the French Ministry for Higher Education and Research.
 Camille Galap was previously a provisional administrator at Université Jean Monnet at Saint Étienne from February to May 2021, and at ENS Paris-Saclay from July to December 2022.

-Professor David Garza
+Doctor David Garza

 Chair of Universitas 21 and President of Tecnológico de Monterrey